Physics-Informed Teleconnection-Aware Transformer for Global Subseasonal-to-Seasonal Forecasting: Experiments

 \subsection{Ablation Study}

 The ablation study presented in Table \ref{tab:ablation} systematically evaluates the contribution of each component in our proposed \textbf{TelePiT} architecture.
 Spherical Harmonic Embedding (SHE) provides the most critical contribution, particularly for $t2m$ prediction where its removal increases RMSE from 12.057 to 27.206 at Weeks 3-4.
 This substantial degradation demonstrates that effectively encoding Earth's spherical geometry is fundamental for capturing planetary-scale circulation patterns.
 Wavelet Decomposition (WD) plays an essential role in separating signals across temporal frequencies.
-Its removal particularly impacts geopotential height predictions ($z500$, $z850$), with RMSE increasing by 7-8\%.
+Its removal impacts geopotential height predictions ($z500$, $z850$), with RMSE increasing by 7-8\%.
 This confirms our hypothesis that atmospheric dynamics operate simultaneously across multiple time scales, from fast-moving synoptic systems to slow-evolving planetary waves, requiring explicit multi-scale processing for accurate prediction.

-Physics-Informed ODE shows more subtle but consistent contributions, particularly for near-surface wind components.
+Physics-Informed ODE shows more subtle but consistent contributions.
 Unlike purely data-driven approaches, the integration of simplified atmospheric dynamics through neural ODEs provides physical consistency that enhances model generalization, especially for variables with complex boundary-layer interactions.
 Teleconnection Attention (TA) becomes increasingly valuable at longer lead times, with its removal causing notable degradation at Weeks 5-6.
 This aligns with meteorological understanding that as initial condition influence diminishes, large-scale teleconnections increasingly govern predictability.